 Marijuana Establishment Delivery Licenses launched by the Cannabis Control Commission in 2020, provide municipalities a new avenue to generate revenue from cannabis sales in their jurisdiction without being required to have a marijuana establishment in their city or town.
-These delivery licenses are restricted by regulation from storing cannabis within their office or delivery vehicles which immediately eliminates many security concerns traditionally expressed by law enforcement.
+Courier delivery licenses are restricted by regulation from storing cannabis within their office or delivery vehicles which immediately eliminates many security concerns traditionally expressed by law enforcement.
 For municipalities that don’t want to locate a marijuana establishment at all, delivery provides a possible avenue where citizens that want cannabis can get safe access, with the city or town still benefiting from revenue generation, without the security or public health concerns associated with traditional marijuana retail stores.
-Delivery licensees must return any unsold cannabis to the retail store of origin before turning in for the night.
-These distinctions combine with some of the strictest security regulations on delivery ever written by a state agency to create a new pathway for economic growth and social justice across the Commonwealth.
+Courier delivery licensees must return any unsold cannabis to the retail store or manufacturer/cultivator of origin before turning in for the night.
+These unique distinctions combine with some of the strictest security regulations on delivery ever written by a state agency to create a new pathway for economic growth and social justice across the Commonwealth.

-- No Marijuana Establishment Required – For municipalities that would rather not have a marijuana establishment located in their jurisdiction, delivery licenses offer an alternative that can still provide revenue in a fashion similar to cities and towns with operational marijuana establishments.
+- No Marijuana Establishment Required – For municipalities that would rather not have a marijuana establishment located in their jurisdiction, delivery licenses offer an alternative that can still generate revenue in a fashion similar to cities and towns with operational marijuana establishments.

 - Public Safety First – The regulatory body governing marijuana delivery to consumers requires two agents in the vehicle, track and trace software, body cameras, GPS tracking, and other public safety measures.